awkena/qrlabelr/README.md

 The arguments `seed_source = TRUE` and `seed_source_id = "SEED_SOURCE" ` are optional and should be used only when the user intends to show seed source on the field label.

 The function creates a pdf file with a name prefix of `'PlotLabel'` that is saved to the user's working directory.
-The function also saves an updated fieldbook to the  user's working directory which can be exported to the Field Book mobile app for digital data collection.
+The function also saves an updated field book to the  user's working directory which can be exported to the Field Book mobile app for digital data collection.

 ## Creating general-purpose labels in R

-The `gp_label()` function allows for specific user-defined or preferred  human-readable text items to be displayed on a plot label.
-These texts can be used to fill out the nine (9) delineated text positions on the label (Figure 1).
-This function gives a lot of control to the user with respect to what human-readable text items gets displayed and their position on the label.
+The `gp_label()` and the `gp_label_portrait()`functions allow for specific user-defined or preferred  human-readable text items to be displayed on a label.
+These texts can be used to fill out the delineated text positions on the label (Figure 1 and 2).
+These functions give a lot of control to the user with respect to what human-readable text items, their position,  and orientation on the label.

-To create any general-purpose labels other than a field plot label, invoke the `gp_label()` function as has been done in the code snippet below:
+To create any general-purpose label with a landscape text orientation, invoke the `gp_label()` function as has been done in the code snippet below:

 ``` r
 library(qrlabelr)